alexwmays/pentago_twist/README.md

 ## Instructions
 Run src/boardgame/Server.java.
 Go to Launch -> Launch Client (student_player.StudentPlayer) then Launch -> Launch human player to play against the AI.

-More informatino about the game and framework from the original repo written by @SaminYeasar below:
+More information about the game and framework from the original repo written by @SaminYeasar below:

 # pentago_twist